quesurifn/yake-wasm/README.md

 - We assume that substrings of a complete ngram are should be removed.
 E.g. If data, science and data science are all candidates, data and science should be removed from candidacy to leave the fuller and more complete term "data science"

+- Coming Soon: Good keywords should be in the imperative mood in the simple present tense with nouns and limited adjectives.
+Soon, the algorithm will account for this.

 ## Example